ifm/developerportal/v1.21.6/_sources/PDS/GetRack/getRack.md.txt

 The origin of the rack coordinate system is the intersection of the detected upright and the beam, on the plane formed by the beam and the upright's front faces.
 If the detected upright and beam do not intersect, the origin of the rack coordinate will be placed at the intersection of the horizontal beam and the line which is orthogonal to both the beam and the upright.
-If the left upright is segmented then the Y-axis of the established rack coordinate system points to the right and if the right upright is segmented then the Y-axis will point towards the left.
+If the left upright is segmented then the Y-axis of the established rack coordinate system points to the right (left-handed coordinate system) and if the right upright is segmented then the Y-axis will point towards the left (right-handed coordinate system).

 ## Configuration